Enterprise websites Microsoft Graph connector

 It is not required to have the above specified route for Redirect URI in your website.
 Only if you use the user token sent by Azure in your website for authentication you will need to have the route.

 View of the client ID on the Essentials section:

 View of the client secret on the Certificates & secrets section:

 If you're using an application as an identity provider for your website as the resource, and a different application to access the website, the client ID will be the application ID of your second app and the client secret will be the secret configured in the second app.
 However, the resource ID will be the ID of your first app.

-For steps to configure a client application as an identity provider see Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Azure AD login.
+For steps to configure a client application as an identity provider see Quickstart: Register an application with the Microsoft identity platform and Configure your App Service or Azure Functions app to use Microsoft Entra login.

 You don't need to configure a client secret in this application, but you'll need to add an app role in the App roles section, which will later be assigned to your client application.
 Refer to the images to see how to add an app role.

 Creating a new app role:

 Editing the new app role: